 What Makes Naples Great?

-According to The Greater Naples Chamber of Commerce, there’s no reason to be surprised by this.
+According to Best Places, there’s no reason to be surprised by this.
 They cite a number of excellent reasons to live in Naples.
 It’s considered the best U.S. Metro Area for Job Growth by Forbes.
 With a list of great beaches, plenty of arts and culture, and an average temperature of 75 degrees, well-being is almost a given.

 Naples is also part of the Blue Zones Project, a regional initiative to improve quality of life and maintain a high level of well-being.
 The project encourages healthy change and smart choices for all residents of Southwest Florida.
 This is a community-wide initiative that includes schools, businesses, places of worship, restaurants, retailers, and individuals.
 The goals are lower healthcare costs, better-informed residents, more productivity, and a happy, healthy way of living.